Kawasaki Disease (cont.)

 - cough and runny nose,

-- and a rash that is raised and bright red, especially on the palms and soles.
+- a rash that is raised and bright red, with cracking and peeling skin, especially on the palms and soles.

 The rash appears in a glove-and-sock fashion over the skin of the hands and feet.
 The rash becomes hard, swollen (edematous), and then peels off.